This is the multi-page printable view of this section. Click here to print.

 chaos_scenarios: List of different types of chaos scenarios you want to run with paths to their specific yaml file configurations.

-Currently the scenarios are run one after another (in sequence) and will exit if one of the scenarios fail, without moving onto the next one
+Currently the scenarios are run one after another (in sequence) and will exit if one of the scenarios fail, without moving onto the next one.
+You can find more details on each scenario under the Scenario folder.

 Chaos scenario types: